 John is the Chief Recovery Officer and Director, Fines Enforcement and Recovery.
 The role is supported by the FERU which is responsible for the enforcement and recovery of court fines, overdue expiation fees, debts owed to the Victims of Crime Fund and civil debt owed to state government agencies.
 In addition to the recovery of debts, FERU provides a range of non-financial options for individuals to resolve outstanding fines such as community service.

 Mark is the Executive Director of the Projects and Technology division.
 He is responsible for leading Technology, Project Delivery, Public Safety and Information Management services.
 In addition to supporting the operations of the Attorney-General’s Department, the division provides Public Safety and Justice Information services to more than twenty other Government agencies.

-Sandi was appointed as the Acting Director of Public Prosecutions on 26 April 2019.
+Martin was appointed as the Director of Public Prosecutions on 18 November 2019.
 The Director is a statutory officer, independent of the Attorney-General’s Department, who initiates and conducts criminal prosecutions in the Magistrates, District and Supreme courts of South Australia.
 The Director also initiates and conducts appeals in the Full Court of South Australia and the High Court of South Australia.
 The Director also oversees the operations of the ODPP comprising Trial Counsel, Solicitors (including Confiscations), and Business Services (including the Witness Assistance Service) to ensure the ODPP provides the people of South Australia with an independent and effective criminal prosecution service that is timely, efficient and just.